robotastic/trunk-recorder/README.md

 In order to follow all of the transmissions, this system constantly listens to and decodes the control channel.
 When a channel is granted to a talkgroup, the system creates a monitoring process.
 This process will start to process and decode the part of the radio spectrum for that channel which the SDR is already pulling in.

 No message is transmitted on the control channel when a talkgroup’s conversation is over.
-So instead the monitoring process keeps track of transmissions and if there has been no activity for 5 seconds, it ends the recording.
+So instead the monitoring process keeps track of transmissions and if there has been no activity for *maxIdle* seconds, it ends the recording.